Rock Radio Scrapbook

 Former Reed producer Ted Alvy tells us more:

-In the '70s, the "Beemer" moved on to such stations as KRLA, KMET and KLOS, his legend growing and evolving just as rock music was doing the same.
+In the '70s, the "Beemer" moved on to Los Angeles stations KRLA, KMET and KLOS, his legend growing and evolving just as rock music was doing the same.

-It was in 1972 that Reed was asked to recreate his old WMCA show for Watermark Productions, which was putting together the now-famous "Cruisin" series.
+In 1972, Reed was asked to recreate his old WMCA show for Watermark Productions, which was putting together the now-famous "Cruisin" series.
 As legend has it, the "Beemer" needed 18 cups of coffee to get his energy level back to where it was in the early '60s, when he actually did the show.
-Many "Cruisin" buffs consider it one of the best - if not the best - of the series.

 Reed was plagued by health problems during his later years.
 He had a cornea transplant in 1974 and in 1978 had successful coronary bypass surgery.
 But he refused to let it slow him down, even doing his show from a hospital bed.